maxpou/maxpou.fr/content/posts/2019/2019-10-14-git-under-the-hood/index.md

 More seriously, I use `git push --force`, `git rebase` and `git reset --hard` daily and I never lost anything.
 But, we are human and humans are fallible.

-Don't worry, if you want to rollback, you don't have to go threw all those files.
+Don't worry, if you want to rollback, you don't have to go through all those files.
 There's a magic trick!

 ## reflog: the magic wand ✨